Radiohead’s 21st Century Curveball

 Score: 10

 Kid A: The second track, “Kid A,” is in the same vein as the first song, though slightly less structured.
-It includes drums; heavily processed, abstruse vocals; and beautiful keyboards and electronic instruments, making for a mellow but weird experience This is one of my favorite songs on the album, because towards the end of the song, soaring string symphony fades in and seems to encompass the whole atmosphere as Thom’s high-pitched, mournful vocals hide underneath this emotional and real wave (real; human in comparison to the previous sublime but non-human-produced part of the song).
+It includes drums; heavily processed, abstruse vocals; and beautiful keyboards and electronic instruments, making for a mellow but weird experience.
+This is one of my favorite songs on the album, because towards the end of the song, a soaring string symphony fades in and seems to encompass the whole atmosphere as Thom’s high-pitched, mournful vocals hide underneath this emotional and real wave (real; human in comparison to the previous sublime but non-human-produced part of the song).
 Three separate chords are sounded by the strings, and one (or at least I) cannot help feeling a positive emotional response stirring up inside of them on hearing the lovely sounds.

 Score: 8